 Beans are also great for a fun and out-of-the-box snack.
 You can use chickpeas for an easy homemade hummus spread or black beans for nachos.

-Canned Vegetables and Sauces – Canned tomato sauce and canned diced tomatoes are a great addition to any pantry, but even more so to one based around simple cooking.
+Canned Vegetables and Sauces – Canned tomato sauce and canned diced tomatoes are a great addition to any pantry, but even more so to one based on simple cooking.
 You can use these to make a delicious homemade spaghetti sauce that is easy to throw together and tastes amazing.
 Canned beans and corn are great additions to soups, chilis, and casseroles.

 SLCG PRO TIP: Do you have a family member that is under the weather?
 A nice warm cup of chicken broth may be just what they need.